bruhu/node-walkthrough/Readme.md

 1. Push your result to a new GitHub repo called node-walkthrough and post the link to #exercises on Slack.
 We're going to do this after each exercise because fearlessness is built from backups.
 Here's a workflow that works for me:

     a) At the start of each exercise, `checkout` a new branch and `commit` working code at each step as you complete it.

     b) `checkout master` and `merge` your feature branch. `push` once you finish each one to help me keep an eye on progress as you go.

     c) Test that your code definitely works on master, then delete unused branches.

-1. In a new file called `messaging.js` write a new function called `showHelp`.
+2. In a new file called `messaging.js` write a new function called `showHelp`.

-   a) This function should print information to the console if the term `--help` appears anywhere in the argument list.
+    a) This function should print help text to the console.

     b) Connect this function to `index.js` using CommonJS Module syntax.
+    The function should fire if the term `--help` appears anywhere in the argument list.
 Think about your control flow before writing code.

     Remember: Git is your friend.

-1. In a new file called `formatting.js` write a new function called `removeWhitespace`.
+3. In a new file called `formatting.js` write a new function called `removeWhitespace`.
 This function should take a string as a parameter and:

     a) Trim whitespace from the beginning and end of the param

     b) Collapse spaces (ensure only one space appears at a time, no doubles)

     Example output:

     - '  sao   tome'     => 'sao tome'
     - 'kuala lumpur  '  => 'kuala lumpur'

 Tip: Use console.log to check your output as you go.
 Remove any test calls to console.log once you're happy with the output.

 Remember: Do the Git dance.

 4. Still in `formatting.js` write a new function called `capitalizeInitial`.
 This function should take a string as a parameter, and return it with only the first letter capitalized.

     Example output:

     - 'europe'        => 'Europe'
     - 'BERLIN'        => 'Berlin'
     - 'aSIa'          => 'Asia'

 Remember: Have you committed lately?

 5. Still in `formatting.js` write a new function called `prepareString` that puts an input string through `capitalizeInitial` and `removeWhitespace` then replaces any spaces with underscores.

     Example output:

     - 'kuala  lumpur'   => 'Kuala_Lumpur'
     - '  puerto rico'   => 'Puerto_Rico'
     - ' tokyo'          => 'Tokyo'

 There are a million other ways we should sanitize user input before using it in a production app, but this will do for now.